AdobeDocs/campaign-classic.en/help/rn/using/rn-overview.md

 ## Process to upgrade{#process-upgrade}

-As a hosted customer (Managed Service or Hybrid), reach out to the Customer Care team to have your environment upgraded.
+As a hosted, Managed Services or Hybrid customer, reach out to Adobe Customer Care to have your environment upgraded.

-As an on-premise user, you can perform the upgrade.
+As an on-premise customer, you can perform the upgrade.
 To do this, [download the latest stable build (GA)](https://experience.adobe.com/#/downloads/content/software-distribution/en/campaign.html) and upgrade all your environments.

 Learn more on the [upgrade process](../../production/using/build-upgrade.md), and in the [build upgrade FAQ](../../platform/using/faq-build-upgrade.md).